Table of Contents

 Check the calculation below.

-The cumulative grade point average (CGPA) is the reflector of the overall performance of the students.
+The cumulative grade point average (CGPA) is the reflection of the overall performance of the students.
 Marks scored by students in the practical examination are also added to the final mark sheet.

-For class 10 students on the UP board, essential readings are NCERT or UP board books.
+For class 10 students on the UP board, essential readings are the NCERT or UP board books.
 The NCERT books ar easily available on the official site of NCERT.
-In addition to this, candidates may refer to other books for advance preparation for UP board 10th exams.
+In addition to this, candidates may refer to other books for advanced preparation for UP Board 10th exams.

 Details mentioned in the result are as follows: